 Landholders and others potentially impacted adversely often find that major project proposals cause disruption and distress in their personal lives and uncertainty.
-I have had the leaders of three rural communities (clients) suffer adverse health outcomes as a consequence of leading representations on major project proposals.
+In cases this has resulted in adverse health outcomes for those farmers involved in leading representations on major project proposals.
 They truly feel that the EIA system is loaded against them.
-For farmers potentially impacted by a major project, questions are raised regarding the future of their agribusiness, for instance, do they commit to capital improvements or the next phase of the farm plan or will this be a waste of money?
+For farmers, and indeed tourism operators, potentially impacted by a major project, questions are raised regarding the future of their agribusiness, for instance, do they commit to capital improvements or the next phase of the farm plan or will this be a waste of money?
 Again, if communities are to feel they can trust the EIA process then the system must be changed to provide these people with a more effective voice.

 The DPE is strongly encouraged to develop mechanisms to protect the rights of landholders, given that the adverse impacts from a major industrial project are not of their making; yet the situation is foisted upon them.
 Often it is not a negotiation where they are willing participants with an eye to mutual benefits being achieved from the outcome.
-It is therefore recommended a policy be developed by DPE to assist landholders when they have to negotiate with a proponent.
-Similarly I encourage the DPE to be more assertive in requiring proponents to engage in a more respectful, collaborative manner.
+It is therefore recommended a policy be developed by DPE to assist landholders when they ARE REQUIRED to negotiate with a proponent.

+We would also encourage the DEP to be more assertive in requiring proponents to engage in a more respectful, collaborative manner.
 There needs to be explicit, performance based measures to shed light on accountability and responsibility on 'community engagement' undertakings.

-For instance, it is recommended that the DPE require an affected landholder to sign off when he/she feels he/she is adequately informed, has a good understanding of the scale and nature of the predicted impacts through the provision of relevant EIA information and the likely risks.
+For example, it is recommended that the DPE require an affected landholder to sign off when he/she feels he/she is adequately informed, has a good understanding of the scale and nature of the predicted impacts through the provision of relevant EIA information and the likely risks.